Coronavirus Disease 2019 (COVID-19) in South Carolina, South Carolina Department of Health and Environmental Control

 South Carolina absentee ballot deadlines

-- Voted ballots are due: Received by 7:00 p.m. on Election Day, either in person or by mail
+- Voted ballots are due: Received by 7pm on Election Day.

 South Carolina absentee ballot rules

-- you have been admitted to the hospital as an emergency patient on day of election or at least four days prior to the election
+- You have been admitted to the hospital as an emergency patient on day of election or at least four days prior to Election Day.

-- there has been a death or funeral in your family within 3 days before the election
+- There has been a death or funeral in your family within three days before Election Day.

 South Carolina absentee ballot directions

-- Use our Absentee Ballot Tool to prepare your application.
+- Use our Absentee Ballot Tool to prepare your application if your state allows.

 - Sign and date the form.
 This is very important!